datacarpentry/image-processing/_episodes/03-skimage-images.md

 that have value greater than or equal to 128.
 This will keep the pixels that are brighter than half of "full brightness", i.e., pixels that do not belong to the black background.

 We will start by reading the image and displaying it.

+> ## Loading images with `imageio`: Read-only arrays When loading an image with `imageio`, in certain situations the image is stored in a read-only array.
+If you attempt to manipulate the pixels in a read-only array, you will receive an error message `ValueError: assignment destination is read-only`.
+In order to make the image array writeable, we can create a copy with `image = np.array(image)` before manipulating the pixel values.
+{: .callout}

 ~~~
 """